ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 In this part of the tutorial, we are going to run a SNAPP analysis using an XML input file that is prepared with the Ruby script `snapp_prep.rb` ([Stange et al. (2018)](https://doi.org/10.1093/sysbio/syy006)).
 The settings specified by this script allow time calibration of the species tree estimated by SNAPP through age constraints on one or more divergence events.
 Additionally, the population sizes of all species are linked to avoid unfeasible run times when more than a handful of species are analyzed.

 Based on simulations, we tested the performance of SNAPP with a range of datasets in [Stange et al. (2018)](https://doi.org/10.1093/sysbio/syy006).
 We found that the run time of SNAPP increases more or less linearly with the number of SNPs included in the dataset, but that the number of individuals used per species has an even stronger influence on run time.
 However, we also found that accurate and strongly supported species trees can be obtained with datasets containing only around 1,000 SNPs for just a single individual per species.
 Thus, before preparing the input file for SNAPP, we will first reduce the dataset that was already filtered in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md).
-This further filtering will again be done with bcftools.
+This further filtering will again be done with BCFtools.

-* If you no longer have file `NC_031969.f5.sub4.vcf` in your current directory on Saga (it was produced in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md)), either copy it from `/cluster/projects/nn9458k/phylogenomics/week2/res` or download it from GitHub, using one of the following two commands:
+* If you no longer have file `NC_031969.f5.sub4.vcf` in your current working directory on Saga (it was produced in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md)), either copy it from `/cluster/projects/nn9458k/phylogenomics/week2/res` or download it from GitHub, using one of the following two commands:

 		cp /cluster/projects/nn9458k/phylogenomics/week2/res/NC_031969.f5.sub4.vcf .